 You will then be prompted to input your company specific ‘Exchange Web Services URL’.
 This will only need to be entered once and should only be changed under special circumstances.
 If the value presented is not the correct format an error will appear.

 The IT department at your company should know this information.
 If this is not the case, and you have auto-discovery set up then you can go to https://testconnectivity.microsoft.com/ and select ‘Outlook Autodiscover’.
 You should look for the value “EwsUrl” in the results you are provided with.

 The URL you need will look similar to https://your.domain.name/EWS/Exchange.asmx.

 Microsoft have a support article containing detailed information on Impersonation and how to configure this.
 The basic premise behind it is that an Impersonation user will control all of your User’s emails yet send them as if they have been sent from the mailbox owner.
 This is ideal for applications that connect to Exchange such as Workbooks as this one Impersonation User handles all emails, with the recipient completely unaware and the need for only one username and password.

-If you do have an Impersonation User set up, then you should input your information into the corresponding field, shown below.
+If you do have an Impersonation User set up, then you should input your information into the corresponding field on the Email Configuration section.
 This will now work for all users who enable their synchronisation